rakphao/integrated-google-sign-in/README.md

 [installation instructions](https://getcomposer.org/doc/00-intro.md) if you do not already have composer installed.

-Once composer is installed, execute the following command in your project root to install this library:
+Once composer is installed, execute the following command to download and install this library:

 ```sh
 git clone https://github.com/rakphao/integrated-google-sign-in.git